SysKitTeam/docs-point/common-tasks/permissions-review.md

 ![Permissions Review wizard - Sharing step](../.gitbook/assets/permissions-review_wizard-sharing.png)

-In case you switch to the **Users view**, the **top filters** are changed acordingly and enable you to filter out specific types of users.
+In case you switch to the **Users view**, the **top filters** are changed accordingly and enable you to filter out specific types of users.
 You can find descriptions for all filters by **hovering your mouse over the filter tile (1)**.

 ![Permissions Review wizard - Sharing step - Users view](../.gitbook/assets/permissions-review_wizard-sharing-by-users.png)

 In the example above, Microsoft Team was reviewed.
-Filters will differ slightly when you review sites or OneDrive, since there is no Office 365 Group involved whose members would have access by default, so the Users Outside the Group filter is not applicable.
-Instead, the **Access on Child Objects filter is given**, showing only users that don't have access on a site level, but have access on a specific file or folder.
+Filters will differ slightly when you review sites or OneDrive since there is no Office 365 Group involved whose members would have access by default, so the Users Outside the Group filter is not applicable.
+Instead, the **Access on Child Objects filter is given**, showing only users that don't have access on a site level but have access to a specific file or folder.

 ![Permissions Review wizard - Sharing step - Site](../.gitbook/assets/permissions-review_wizard-site-sharing-by-users.png)
 ### Summary